tidyverse/tidyverse.org/content/blog/httr2-1-2-0/index.md

 install.packages("httr2")
 ```

-This blog post will walk you through the most important changes: lifecycle changes, improved security for redacted headers, URL handlimg improvements, improved debugging tools, and a handful of other quality of life improvements.
+This blog post will walk you through the most important changes in 1.2.0: lifecycle updates, improved security for redacted headers, URL handlimg improvements, improved debugging tools, and a handful of other quality of life improvements.
 You can see a full list of changes in the [release notes](https://github.com/r-lib/httr2/releases/tag/v1.2.0)

 <div class="highlight">